AdArya125/Primer-to-Machine-Learning/6. Unsupervised Learning/README.md

 - Scenarios where the Eclat Algorithm is beneficial
 - Methods for implementing the Eclat Algorithm

+### 6.3.3 FP-Growth Algorithm

+- Explanation of the FP-Growth Algorithm
+- Benefits and scenarios for using the FP-Growth Algorithm
+- Methods for implementing the FP-Growth Algorithm

 ---

 This section aims to provide the necessary knowledge and tools to effectively explore and analyze data using unsupervised learning techniques, uncovering hidden patterns and insights.